 Bonus tip: If you accidentally skip a hole in the chicken wire, just cut a square of burlap and tuck it in from the back.
 All fixed!

 I would love to see your finished project when it’s complete and see how you decide to decorate it.
 Please be sure to share your photos with me and use #HootshackInspired.
 I’ve added a bonus picture of a burlap flower that I also made.
-If you’d like to watch a video, you can follow my Burlap Easter Egg video on YouTube.
+If you’d like to watch a video, you can check out my video on IGTV here.
 It shows the basic concept of how I make all of my shapes using chicken wire.
 Warning, I’m a terrible video maker! 😉